 The Tékhnē was then translated and its model applied to Latin in the Ars Grammatica of Remnius Palaemon, initiating a tradition wherein the languages of European and eventually the world (see for example McDonald (2013)) were described using both Dionysius’ eight categories (with some variation) and, importantly, his method of identifying those categories on the basis of primarily morphological criteria (Rauh 2010:20).
 Implicit in the classical approach is the assumption that parts of speech are universal, in the sense of being instantiated in all languages.

 The American structuralists in the tradition of Franz Boas questioned this assumption in a programmatic and comprehensive way.
 Writing on grammatical rather than lexical categories, Boas states, “Grammarians who have studied the languages of Europe and western Asia have developed a system of categories which we are inclined to look for in every language” (Boas 1911:35).
-He ultimately concludes that this endeavor is in folly, and that “in a discussion of the characteristics of various languages different fundamental categories will be found” (Boas 1911:43).
+He ultimately concludes that this endeavor is a folly, and that “in a discussion of the characteristics of various languages different fundamental categories will be found” (Boas 1911:43).
 Boas’ student Edward Sapir applies this same language-particular approach to lexical categories: “[N]o logical scheme of the parts of speech—their number, nature, and necessary confines—is of the slightest interest to the linguist.
 Each language has its own scheme.
 Everything depends on the formal demarcations which it recognizes.”
 (Sapir 1921).
 Boas also strongly influenced Leonard Bloomfield, who treated language as a scientific object and, in applying Boasian methods, saw lexical categories as something to be empirically discovered in the different syntactic distributions of words, rather than imposed on a language a priori (Rauh 2010:33).

 This structuralist approach to lexical categories, which came to be known as the distributional method (Harris 1951:5), constituted a major advance in the typological study of parts of speech, and essentially became the sole method of syntactic analysis in modern linguistics (Croft 2001:11).
 While a significant step forward, the distributional method for identifying word classes is however faced with one particularly potent problem: what to do when the distributional criteria for classifying lexemes yield conflicting results, or fail to yield consistent and well-defined categories.